 Call numbers taken from a directory application, LDAP for instance, are mostly expressed in canonical format.
-Moreover, call numbers entered into the local phone book are automatically converted and stored in canonical format, thereby adding "+", local country code, local national code, and local enterprise number as prefixes.
-If, for instance, the user enters the extension "1234", the local country code is "49", the local national code is "89", and the local enterprise number is "722", the resulting number in canonical format is "+49897221234".
+Moreover, call numbers entered or imported (e.g. from Outlook) into the local phone book are automatically converted and stored in canonical format, thereby adding "+", local country code, local national code, and local enterprise number as prefixes.